-A screening test aims to detect a disease or condition in the early stages before it causes significant problems, and where treatment can be offered.
-The potential benefits of a screening test should outweigh any possible risks from the test.
+A pregnancy screening test (also known as an antenatal check), aims to detect a disease or condition in the early stages before it causes significant problems, and where treatment can be offered.
+The potential benefits of any screening tests offered should outweigh any possible risks from the test.

 General history (talking to your doctor or midwife)